spinofsf/SDC-vehicle-detection/README.md

 ### Data Set

-The data set used is comprised of images taken from the GTI vehicle image database, the KITTI vision benchmark suite.
+The data set used is comprised of images taken from the GTI vehicle image database and the KITTI vision benchmark suite.
 They comprise of two sets - car images and non-car images.
-Total data set contains
+Total data set contains about 18K images.

 | Dataset       | Images        |
 |:-------------:|:-------------:|